hanayik/Philadelphia-Naming-Test/README.md

 ### Description
 The PNT is a 175-item picture naming test developed in the Language and Aphasia Lab of MRRI for the psycholinguistic exploration of lexical access in nonaphasic and aphasic speakers (Roach et al., 1996).

 This is a full service app.
-For clinical reference, please see [the Moss Rehab Research Institute web site] (http://mrri.org/philadelphia-naming-test/).
-This program was made for use at the [Center for the Study of Aphasia Recovery] (http://cstar.sc.edu/)
+For clinical reference, please see [the Moss Rehab Research Institute web site](http://mrri.org/philadelphia-naming-test/).
+This program was made for use at the [Center for the Study of Aphasia Recovery](http://cstar.sc.edu/)

 Features: